What Questions Should You Ask of the Attorney?

 Jack: I wanted to add that I am experienced at negotiating top settlements, and if the case can’t settle, I file suit and litigate the claims.

-Attorney O’Donnell Has Handled Personal Injury Cases for Thirty-Two Years
+Attorney O’Donnell Has Handled Personal Injury Cases for Thirty-Eight Years

 Interviewer: How long have you been handling personal injury cases for auto accidents, for instance, or slip and falls?

-Jack: I am proud to say I have been handling cases for the last thirty-two years.
+Jack: I am proud to say I have been handling cases for the last thirty-eight years.